 A guide to post-processing FDM parts can be found here.

 For high temperature applications, ABS (glass transition temperature of 105°C) is more suitable than PLA (glass transition temperature of 60°C).
 PLA can rapidly lose its structural integrity and can begin to droop and deform, particularly if under load, as it approaches 60°C.

 PLA is stable in general atmospheric conditions and will biodegrade within 50 days in industrial composters and 48 months in water.
 ABS is not biodegradable, however it is recyclable.
 PLA is regularly used for the production of food related items, however confirmation by the filament manufacturer that it is safe to do so is recommended.

 Rules of thumb

 - ABS and PLA are the most common desktop FDM printed materials and are typically similar in cost.
-ABS has better mechanical properties than PLA but is harder to print with.
+ABS has superior mechanical properties but is harder to print with compared to PLA.

 - PLA is ideal for 3D prints where aesthetics are important.
 Due to its lower printing temperature is easier to print with and therefore better suited for parts with fine details.

 - ABS is best suited for applications where strength, ductility, machinability and thermal stability are required.
 ABS is more prone to warping.

 About 3D Hubs